Rhinoplasty New Orleans | Septoplasty

 Call us today at (504) 533-8848 to schedule your rhinoplasty consultation.
 Let Dr. Velargo help you achieve the nose you’ve always envisioned while improving your quality of life.

 A question often asked by patients contemplating rhinoplasty is: “Do you have to break my nose?”
-In Dr. Velargo’s surgical technique, he makes an incision into the nasal bones when they need to be repositioned, thereby eliminating the more antiquated technique of “breaking” the bones and resetting them.
-He feels this technique allows for better control of the operation and reduces the patient’s anxiety about having surgery.
+In Dr. Velargo’s surgical technique, he most often makes a gentle incision into the nasal bones using an ultrasonic tool called a piezotome.
+This eliminates the more antiquated technique of “breaking” the bones and resetting them with a mallet and chisel.
+He feels the ultrasonic technique allows for better control of the operation and reduces the patient’s anxiety about having surgery.
 Incisions into the bone are necessary to narrow the nose or reconfigure the nasal structure after “hump” removal.

 As mentioned earlier, septoplasty is often performed in conjunction with rhinoplasty.
 This procedure involves removing the mucous membrane lining from the cartilaginous and bony septum.
 The deviated or “crooked” portions are identified and removed with care to preserve an adequate amount for nasal support and structure.
 The excised cartilage is saved for later use as cartilage grafts.